desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 {{< figure library="true" src="fig3_gsm.png" title="Figure 3 from Mirzadeh et al. (2024).</b>" numbered="false">}}

 The right tool to determine whether these differences are statistically significant is hypothesis testing.
 For each model $m$, we want to test whether its success probability on GSM8K, denoted $p^{8K}_{m}$, equals its success probability on GSM-Symbolic, denoted $p^{Symb}_{m}$.
-This equality forms our _null hypothesis_.
-Our _alternative hypothesis_ can take two forms:
+This equality forms our null hypothesis.
+Our alternative hypothesis can take two forms:

 - Two-sided alternative: The success probabilities are different